Edraak/fullstack-mc-capstone/README.md

 ```

 ## Project Requirements
-in this section, we list what requirements/features must be built.
+In this section, we list what requirements/features must be built.
 check the feature that has been developed and tested to ensure that it works correctly and completely.

 ### Admin: